Rogerian Therapy: A Person-Centered Therapy To Improve Relationships

 One of the most important aspects of Rogers' theory in regards to a person being the best suited to "fix" themselves was the idea of their self-concept.
 This states that we all have certain perceptions about ourselves, and these self-views impact how we interact with the world and handle things.
 For example, someone who views themselves as weak or a result of their circumstances may be more likely to be affected negatively and not fight back against something unpleasant than them.
 Alternatively, a person who views themselves as strong and independent is likely to go through their life events with more confidence and feel like they could tackle the world.

-Rogerian therapy has the goal of helping clients achieve personal growth and fulfill their potential as an individual.
+Rogerian therapy has the goal of helping clients achieve personal growth and fulfill their potential as individuals.
 This is why the term "client" is used instead of "patient" during person-centered therapy sessions; it emphasizes the individual and their potential for growth instead of implying they are passively in treatment for a particular psychological illness.

 What techniques are involved in person-centered therapy?